davidpaps/algorithms/README.md

 node javascript/fileName.js
 ```

 I have also included some example questions from [Leet Code](https://leetcode.com/) and [Hacker Rank](https://www.hackerrank.com/) that I felt are good for testing your knowledge.
-These are in the [Example Questions](example_questions/javascript) directory.
+These are in the [Questions](questions) directory.
 To run my examples, navigate to the questions directory and in the command line type in:

 ```
 node file_name.js